Covering more than 4.6 million hectares (11.3 million acres), the AWC portfolio represents the largest private conservation estate in Australia.

 - AWC sanctuaries contain an extraordinary diversity of habitats from the hottest deserts to the wettest rainforest as well as tall eucalypt woodlands, tropical savanna, extensive wetlands and grasslands.

-- Around 80 staff manage our 3 million hectare estate.
+- Around 80 staff manage our more than 4.6 million hectare estate.
 Almost 80% of our staff are based in the field (a much higher proportion than any other organisation in our sector).

 - Across our estate, we manage: